Hammerhead8/Resistive/README.md

 Currently, Resistive supports DC and AC sources, but only if all sources are of the same frequency and all sources need to have one node connected to ground.

+# Features
+* Support for multiple voltages sources
+* Support for both DC and AC circuits
+* Support for AC sweep analysis with node voltages printed to a text file for analysis
+* Able to print voltages for either the whole circuit or a particular node

+# Limitations
+Currently Resistive has the following limitations.
+Note that some of these are no plans to add support for some of these since they are outside the intended scope of the tool.
+* No checks for invalid connections such as components not connected to the rest of the circuit
+* All voltages sources must have ground as one of their nodes
+* No support for Monte Carlo simulation using random values for a particular component
+* No support for transient analysis
+* No built-in support for plotting result of AC sweep

 # Dependencies
 The only external dependancy is LAPACKE.
 If you're using Linux then it should be available through your software repositories.
 Otherwise, it can be downloaded and built from https://netlib.org/lapack.